 - Indicate “Doctorate” as the Degree Objective.

 NOTE: The CSUMentor online application (Step 1) must be submitted before submitting the AuD Program’s online supplemental application (Step 2).
 Approximately 10-15 days after submitting the CSUMentor application, SDSU will email you your permanent Red ID number and instructions on how to set up your WebPortal account.
 A WebPortal account is the primary SDSU e-Services online account used to access important student services, including Application Status Check, Updating Email/Address, Applying for on-campus housing, and My Registration Information.
 Receipt of your Red ID indicates that Graduate Admissions has received your CSUMentor application, has set up your electronic file, and is now prepared to receive and process your transcripts.

 Step 2 – Submission of the SDSU/UCSD Joint Doctoral AuD Program Supplemental Application by January 12

-- Complete the SDSU/UCSD AuD Program online application after receiving your SDSU Red ID #, which may take up to three weeks after submitting the CSUMentor application (Step 1)
+- Complete the SDSU/UCSD AuD Program online application (now closed) after receiving your SDSU Red ID #, which may take up to three weeks after submitting the CSUMentor application (Step 1)

 - SDSU Red ID must be included on this application.
 Admissions will e-mail this Red ID 10-15 business days after submission of the CSUMentor application.